foospidy/HoneyPy/README.md

 ##### Console Mode
 Run in console mode: `python Honey.py`

-In console mode type 'help' for a list of command options.
+In console mode services do not automatically start, use the `start` command.
+Type the `help` command for a list of command options.
 Example of the console screen:

 ```
                                 ___